omer-ylmz-dev/tech-center/README.md

 ## Technologies

-Project is created with React + Vite and designed with CSS3 + media queries
+Project is created with React + Vite and designed with CSS3